Australian residential architectural styles: Federation period c. 1890 – c. 1915

 The Edwardian style was named after King Edward (1901–1910) at the time, and was the predominant style in the United Kingdom and its colonies.
 The style draws on elements of the Victorian era and the earlier Queen Anne style of the early 18th century.
 The Edwardian style coincided with the Federation of Australia.
 Thus, the Federation style was, broadly speaking, the Australian version of the Edwardian, but differed from the Edwardian in the use of Australian motifs, like kangaroos, the rising sun (of Federation), and emus, Australian flora and geometric designs.
 Some of the most recognisable Federation/Edwardian features include red brick exteriors with embellished wood detail known as fretwork.
 Cream painted decorative timber features, tall chimneys were all common.
 Stained glass windows towards the front of the home became increasingly popular during this period.
 Internally, Victorian-era features were still evident, including plaster ceiling roses and cornices and timber skirting and architraves.
 Federation style depicted a Tudor type look, especially on gables, and Edwardian gave a simpler cottage look.
 Terracotta tiles or galvanised iron are generally used for roofing, which is designed with a steep pitch.
 The gable ends and roof eaves often feature ornate timber brackets, and timber detailing and fretwork are a common inclusion on verandahs.

 Some consider that this style was the Federation version of the Queen Anne style.
 Other styles during this period were Federation Academic Classical, Federation Free Classical, Federation Filligree, Federation Anglo-Dutch, Federation Romanesque, Federation Gothic, Federation Carpenter Gothic, Federation Warehouse, Federation Free Style, Federation Arts and Crafts and Federation Bungalow.
 The names all indicated very similar styles with features so minute separating them.
 Out of the twelve Federation styles, however, only the following four were normally used in residential architecture:

 Federation Queen Anne

-Caerleon, Bellevue Hill, the first Queen Anne home in Australia.
+Caerleon, Bellevue Hill, the first Queen Anne Style home in Australia.
 Built c.1885.

 Amesbury, Ashfield; an early elaborate example of the Queen Anne style.
 Built c.1888.

 West Maling, Penshurst.
 Built c.1889.